Who's Behind Listverse?

 During an interview, he claimed that he was “disappointed” he never killed anyone in the ring and that he actually felt jealous of another fighter who had.
-If anyone fought savagely enough to kill another human being, it would have been Mike Tyson, but that overwhelming aggression ended many fights within seconds, before any real damage could be done.
+If anyone fought savagely enough to kill another human being, it would have been Mike Tyson.
+Still, that overwhelming aggression ended many fights within seconds before any real damage could be done.

 When Teddy learned of the incident, he went ballistic, pulling a .38 pistol on the teenaged fighter and firing it at him, though he missed on purpose.
 Cus dismissed Atlas, and for more than 20 years, Teddy held an ugly grudge, calling Tyson a phony and a liar even years later.

 In August 2013, the two men made amends of sorts when Mike admitted he was wrong, and the two shook hands.
 Atlas would later say, “I give him credit for showing a gentleman’s side.”

 Many children of the 1980s will have fond memories of playing Mike Tyson’s Punch-Out!! on Nintendo.
 You play as “Little Mac,” a diminutive pugilist who battles uphill against a series of increasingly bizarre and powerful characters until reaching Mike Tyson, who can dash your hopes with a single blow.
 Rumor has it that Tyson signed over three-year rights to his image to Nintendo for a mere $50,000, as he had not yet become a heavyweight champion when approached.
 Had they waited, Nintendo would likely have been forced to shell out millions more for the privilege of Mike’s image.